 An EHT AP may transmit a Trigger frame that solicits an EHT TB PPDU from an EHT STA subject to the rules defined in 26.5.2.2 (Rules for soliciting UL MU frames) and the additional rules defined below.

-If the BaselineMACFeaturesOnly capability is 1 then an EHT AP shall not transmit a Trigger frame that solicits both an HE TB PPDU and an EHT TB PPDU.
+If thedot11EHTBaseLineFeaturesImplementedOnly is equal to true, then an EHT AP shall not transmit a Trigger frame that solicits both an HE TB PPDU and an EHT TB PPDU.

+If the dot11EHTBaseLineFeaturesImplementedOnly is equal to true, then an EHT AP shall not set the UL BW subfield in the Common Info field to 2 and the UL BW Extension subfield in the Special User Info field to 1 in a Trigger frame that it transmits.

+If the dot11EHTBaseLineFeaturesImplementedOnly is equal to true, then an EHT AP shall not set the UL BW subfield in the Common Info field to 3 and the UL BW Extension subfield in the Special User Info field to 0 in a Trigger frame that it transmits.

 ….

-A EHT non-AP STA shall not send an EHT TB PPDU unless it is explicitly triggered by an AP in one of the operation modes described in 26.5.2.3 (Non-AP STA behavior for UL MU operation) and the operation modes described in 35.4.2.3.3.
+An EHT non-AP STA shall not send an EHT TB PPDU unless it is explicitly triggered by an AP in one of the operation modes described in 26.5.2.3 (Non-AP STA behavior for UL MU operation) and the operation modes described in 35.4.2.3.3.

-A EHT non-AP STA shall not send an HE TB PPDU on the secondary 160MHz.
+An EHT non-AP STA shall not send an HE TB PPDU on the secondary 160MHz.

+If an EHT non-AP STA is solicited to transmit an EHT TB PPDU by a Trigger frame, it shall set the BW subfield of the U-SIG field of the EHT TB PPDU to the bandwidth indicated by the combination of the UL BW subfield in the Common Info field and the UL BW Extension subfield of the Special User Info field as defined in Table 9-29j3 (UL Bandwidth Extension subfield encoding).